-George is a mini-thrill-seeker and successful campaigner, having ridden in helicopters and starred in posters in Westminster calling on ministers for greater awareness of his condition.
-He loves school, getting muddy outdoors, and getting into mischief.
+George was a mini-thrill-seeker and successful campaigner who flew in helicopters and featured on posters in Westminster calling on ministers to help him raise awareness of his condition.
+He loved school, getting muddy and getting up to mischief!

 Amazing and heart-breaking at the same time

 "To say it’s devastated our family is an understatement.
 I still haven’t found the words to describe how it feels.
 He is such a brave boy and you can still see the determination in his face, he wants to try everything."

 Claire too was incredibly brave and told us in 2018 how hard it was to come to terms with his prognosis.

 She said: "Even though his body is failing him, his mind is still driving him.
 It’s amazing and heart-breaking at the same time.
 Because Batten disease is a rare condition, it’s very difficult for doctors to give us a timeline, but George is not going to get better."

 That's when the idea of having a wish began to take hold.

 Claire explained: “We’d been so focused on George's medical care that fun family activities didn’t even get a look-in.
 Then, his doctor suggested we talk to Make-A-Wish.
 George was an adrenaline-junkie by nature and I wanted to gather as many memories with him as possible in our limited time together.

 “When the charity's volunteer Wish Visitors came to see us at home, we wanted to choose a wish that would encapsulate things George loves – sledging and rollercoasters, so we chose something completely wild: to go tobogganing in the mountains of Austria!